Donate Your TOAST Pieces

 What will happen to the items that are not suitable for reselling?

-‘Well Worn' items that are not suitable for our Reworn initiative will be reused in our circular initiatives or donated to our partner Traid to be responsibly reused.
+‘Well Worn' items that are not suitable for our Reworn initiative will be reused in our circular initiatives or donated and responsibly reused.

-Our circular initiatives include TOAST Repair, our free mending service, TOAST Exchange, our events-based clothes swap and TOAST Renewed, our collection of creatively repaired pieces.
-TOAST Reworn, a way to purchase previously worn pieces from past collections, will be launching later this year.
+Our circular initiatives include TOAST Repair, our free mending service, TOAST Exchange, our events-based clothes swap, TOAST Renewed, our collection of creatively repaired pieces and TOAST Reworn, a way to purchase previously worn pieces from past collections.